|Last Quarterly Update:||11/4/2013|

 Companies in this industry create advertising campaigns, implement public relations campaigns, and engage in media buying, among other advertising services.
 Major companies include Interpublic and Omnicom, (both headquartered in the US); Dentsu and Hakuhodo DY Holdings (both based in Japan); Publicis (France); and WPP (Ireland).

-The US advertising and marketing services industry includes about 37,000 companies with combined annual revenue of about $94 billion and is expected to grow at a moderate rate over the next two years.
-Corporate spending drives growth.
+The US advertising and marketing services industry includes about 37,000 companies with combined annual revenue of about $95 billion.
+Key industry growth drivers include globalization, added fees and integration of services, and mobile marketing.

-New competition for advertising and marketing business has come from database marketing ...
+New competition for advertising and marketing business has come from database marketing companies, systems ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options